 All cancellations made within the above time frames will be eligible for a refund less a $15 fee, per person and per event cancelled.

-We cannot issue refunds after the time frames above, except for the following conditions:
+We cannot issue refunds after the time frames above for any reason.

 Yes, and you’ll need to contact us at firstname.lastname@example.org or 970-349-2571 to do it.
 Here’s our policy: